cjmlgrto/monash-ses/readme.md

-# Monash SES II

 ![Screen shot here](https://raw.githubusercontent.com/cjmlgrto/MonashSES/master/screenshot.png)

-## About
+## About Monash SES

-This project is an assessment task for Monash University’s Introduction to Software Engineering (FIT1010) unit.
+This project is an assessment task for [Monash University](http://www.monash.edu)’s Introduction to Software Engineering (FIT1010) unit.
 SES stands for “Student Enrolment System”, a command-line interface designed to simulate the administration and management of students, units and courses within a university.

 The goal of this project is to understand good software engineering practices under the Unified Process, and to better understand the Object-Oriented Programming paradigm.

 All rights reserved by Monash University’s Faculty of IT.
-Created under their resources, developed and designed by Josh Nelsson-Smith and CJ Melegrito.
+Created under their resources, developed and designed by Josh Nelsson-Smith and [CJ Melegrito](http://mlgrto.com).

+## Files Included

+- `CourseAdmin.py`, the main file that presents the command-line interface onscreen options
+- `Enrolment.py`, contains all the methods required to complete tasks in the SES
+- `Validate.py`, a module used to validate user input
+- `menuValidation.py`, a module used to navigate the command-line interface
+- `University.py`, the University class that contains the database of students, units and courses
+- `Courses.py`, the Course class that initialises for every new instance of a course object
+- `Units.py`, the Unit class that initialises for every new instance of a unit object
+- `Student.py`, the Student class that initialises for every new instance of a student object

 ## Quick-Start Guide

-To start, run “CourseAdmin.py” in a python-enabled command line interface.
-If you’re using SHELL, open folder these files are located in, and run:
+To start, run `CourseAdmin.py` in a python-enabled command line interface.
+If you’re using SHELL (like in the Mac OS X Terminal), open it in folder these files are located in, and run:

 	python3 CourseAdmin.py